|

 engine generator was provided for emergencies, so that visitors would

-not be caught in the elevator.
-The original engine (seen below in stills from a period film) is still in its original location, and can
+delivered in a still from a period film) is still in its original location, and can

 still act as an emergency generator.
 The exhaust stack for the engine is